The Legend of Zelda: Oracle of Ages (2001) – 4NERDS Master Game Page

 “A handheld Zelda where history itself becomes the dungeon.”

-Oracle of Ages stands out because its central mechanic is not cosmetic.
-Changing time rewrites navigation, storytelling, puzzle logic, and the shape of the world.
+Oracle of Ages stands out because changing time rewrites navigation, storytelling, puzzle logic, and the shape of the world.

 A Zelda Where Cause and Effect Are the Real Map